Pseudoglomeris magnifica (Magnificent Emerald Roach)

 Temperature:

 The Vietnamese strains of this species can grow and breed OK when kept in the 75-85F° range year-round.
-However recent evidence suggests offering a mild winter diapause may improve their yearly breeding rates and colony health.
+However recent evidence suggests offering a mild winter diapause may improve their yearly breeding rates and colony health, at least in more Northern lines.

 Breeding/Life cycle: